-The SMT noted many of the same things as staff and prisoners.
+The Senior Management Team noted many of the same things as staff and prisoners.
 They also rated (among others): the prison’s Restorative Service Quality Mark, and trained staff & prisoner ‘Restorative Practice’ team; trauma training for all staff and ‘trauma co-ordinator’ for the women; help for care leavers; support for prisoners on release; the role of the Chaplaincy; an apprenticeship and 12 months of mentoring for new staff; Xmas & birthday vouchers for staff; and staff family tours of the jail.